kamilkisiela/graphql-hive/docs/DEVELOPMENT.md

 > (amount of operations in each interval round, default is `1`) and `INTERVAL` (frequency of sending
 > operations, default: `1000`ms).
 For example, using `INTERVAL=1000 OPERATIONS=1000` will send 1000
 > requests per second.

+### Troubleshooting

+We recommend the following flow if you are having issues with running Hive locally:

+1. Stop all Docker containers: `docker kill $(docker ps -q)`
+2. Clear all local Docker environment: `docker system prune --all --force --volumes`
+3. Delete all generated local `.env` files: `find . -name '.env' | xargs rm`
+4. Delete local `.hive` dir used by Docker volumes.
+5. Reinstall dependencies using `pnpm install`
+6. Force-generate new `.env` files: `pnpm env:sync --force`

 ## Publish your first schema (manually)